cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-25-logging-to-a-database-wth-nlog.markdown

 youtubeId: N9qioGSSzes
 ---

 Expanding upon my previous post [Logging To A File With NLog](http://knightcodes.com/.net/2016/05/20/logging-to-a-file-with-nlog.html){:target="_blank"}, updating our configuration to have NLog log to a database is easy.
-If you have not already seen that post, please give that a read before continuing on.
+If you have not already seen that post, please give it a read before continuing on.
 Otherwise let’s get started.

 ### Overview

-There are a few simple steps to have NLog begin logging to a database (very similar to logging to a file):
+There are a few steps to have NLog begin logging to a database (very similar to logging to a file):

-1. Install the `NLog` and `NLog.Config` package into your project via NuGet in Visual Studio
+1. Install the `NLog` and `NLog.Config` package into our project via NuGet in Visual Studio
 2. Add a connection string to our configuration file for the database we want to connect to
 3. Create the table that will hold our exception data and the stored procedure NLog will call to insert the exception data
 4. Add a logging target to `NLog.config` (this file is added automatically when the NuGet packages are installed)
-5. Add a logger to `NLog.config` that utilizes the target you created
+5. Add a logger to `NLog.config` that utilizes the target we created
 6. Create a new `Logger` object and use the methods it provides

 ### Basic Example

 For our example we are going to configure NLog to log exceptions to a database table using a stored procedure.
-We could just as easily configure it to do trace logging, log warning messages, etc., but this will give us a basic understanding.
+We could just as easily configured it to perform trace logging, log warning messages, etc., but this will give us a basic understanding.

 #### Install NuGet Packages